This Chair Rocks

 Why is society’s view of aging so grim when the lived reality is so different?
 In her book This Chair Rocks: A Manifesto Against Ageism, Ashton Applewhite declares that it’s time to dismantle the last acceptable prejudice; it’s time for age pride.
 Her manifesto is so popular that Macmillan launched its brand new imprint with it in 2019.
 In her candid talks—as she does on her blog, This Chair Rocks, and her Q&A Tumblr, Yo, Is This Ageist?—she debunks our culture’s most pervasive myths about getting older.
 And with her funny, straight-talking approach (showcased on the TED2017 mainstage—where she received a standing ovation), audiences realize the often-overlooked benefits of advanced age, championing the need for greater age-based diversity in the workplace and our institutions.

 In 2018, Applewhite was named a member of the Yerba Buena Center for the Arts’ “100” list.
 In 2016, Applewhite joined the PBS site Next Avenue’s annual list of 50 Influencers in Aging as their Influencer of the Year.
 She has been recognized by the New York Times, the New Yorker, NPR, and the American Society on Aging as an expert on ageism.
-She has written for Harper’s, Playboy, and The New York Times.
+She has written for Harper’s, The New York Times, and The Guardian.
 And she speaks widely, at venues that have ranged from universities and community centers to the Library of Congress and the United Nations.

 “Within four or five wise, passionate pages, I had found insight, illumination and inspiration.
 I never use the word empower, but this book has empowered me.”— Anne Lamott, New York Times best-selling author